nyrahealth/CrisperWhisper/README.md

 ## 5. How?

-We use popular method of applying Dynamic Time Warping on the cross attention scores as detailed in the [paper](...).
+We use the popular method of applying Dynamic Time Warping on the cross attention scores as detailed in the [paper](...).
 Leveraging our retokenization this allows us to detect pauses consistently.
-Since the quality of the timestamps is therefore highly dependent on these cross attentions we devise a loss on these cross attentions for the selected alignment heads.
+Since the quality of the timestamps is primairly dependent on this DTW cost matrix and threfore on the cross attentions we devise a loss on these cross attentions for the selected alignment heads.
+This loss is not included in the [paper](...) as we could not finish experiments and training in time for the submission deadline.
+Our public models however have been trained using this loss.
 Key Features of this loss are as follows:

 1. **Data Preparation**